jontymorris/Special-Gallery/README.md

 > **Important:** Do not embed multiple galleries on the same page as this may cause JavaScript issues, preventing galleries from displaying properly.

+## Add to page
+Navigate to the page you want to add the gallery and add the shortcode link shown in the admin panel.
+1. Open with Elementor
+2. Create a Shortcode widget
+3. Paste in your code, e.g. `[special-gallery id=0]`

 ## Development Setup

 ### Prerequisites